Miskatonic-Investigative-Society/CoC7-FoundryVTT/.github/ABANDONED.md

 "CoC7.Unreadable": "Unreadable",
 "CoC7.Sane": "Sane",
-"CoC7.EmptyCharacterSkillList": "Add a setup, occupation, or skill by dropping it here.", "CoC7.WarnNoTargetsSanCheck": "You have no targets selected.
+"CoC7.EmptyCharacterSkillList": "Add a setup, occupation, or skill by dropping it here.", "CoC7.PersonalSpecialityPlaceholder": "other skill(s) as personal or era specialties", "CoC7.WarnNoTargetsSanCheck": "You have no targets selected.
 Either select targets or create a link.", "CoC7.allActors": "All Actors",
 "CoC7.restTargets": "Rest Targets",